neonkingfr/hubzilla-addons/socialauth/README.md

 Select the (built-in or custom) provider from the drop-down list & submit\
 Note: the values you entered for this provider remain in the database, so if you add the provider again, the last known values are restored

-### Redirect URI
+### Authorization callback URL
   - Create an OAuth2 application in the provider's interface
-  - Configure the provider's OAuth2 application to execute a callback to the Hubzilla socialauth app on "<your hub's base URL>/socialauthsignin.php"
+  - Configure the provider's OAuth2 application to execute a callback to the Hubzilla socialauth app on "<your hub's base URL>/socialauthsignin"

 ## Usage
   * Prerequisites